 2. Whisk the almond flour, cocoa powder, baking soda, baking powder, and sea salt in a large bowl and set aside.

-3. In a separate bowl, mix the melted coconut oil, almond butter, coconut sugar and maple syrup until well combined.
+3. In a separate bowl, mix the melted coconut oil, almond butter, eggs, coconut sugar and maple syrup until well combined.
 Add vanilla extract.

 4. Add the dry ingredients to the wet ingredients.
 Fold in chocolate chips, leaving out a handful to sprinkle on top.